- Our Policies

 Is the anesthetic safe?

 Today's modern anesthetic monitors have made surgery much safer than in the past.
 Here at Independence Veterinary Hospital, your pet is examined prior to administering anesthesia to help determine if any visible health condition or illness is present.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.
-The handout on anesthesia explains this in greater detail.

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 Blood Testing prior to surgery helps to determine if the pet's liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 If serious problems are detected, surgery can be postponed until the problem is identified and corrected.
 Pre-anesthetic blood testing is required for any pet 3 years of age or older and is optional for pets less than 3 years of age.
 For geriatric or ill pets, additional blood tests, electrocardiograms or x-rays may be required prior to surgery as well.